Cybersecurity risk has traditionally been driven by the engineering and physical sciences where risk is seen as knowable and measurable.

 - Data Damage

-The artefacts were produced as part of the Visualisation and Other Methods of Expression (VOME) project, which was funded by the UK’s Engineering and Physical Sciences Research Council (Grant number: EP/G002347/1) and led by Professor Debi Ashenden at Cranfield University.
+The artefacts were produced as part of the Visualisation and Other Methods of Expression (VOME) project, which was funded by the UK’s Engineering and Physical Sciences Research Council (Grant number: EP/G002347/1).